An estimated 1 in 5 Australians suffer persistent pain, which is defined as pain that continues for more than 3 months

 Cancer pain may be acute and or persistent.

-In adopting a multi-disciplinary approach to pain management Dr Crawford, Dr Johnstone and Dr Wood aim to address the underlying problems causing the pain and hope to return each person to a functional lifestyle.
+In adopting a multi-disciplinary approach to pain management Dr Crawford, and Dr Raj Anand aim to address the underlying problems causing the pain and hope to return each person to a functional lifestyle.

 Procedures that may be useful in managing chronic pain include: